rashadphz/Tarrare/README.md

 - [X] Users are able to login/sign-up/logout from the application
 - [X] Users are able to search for nearby resturants/buildings using the Google Places SDK
-- [ ] Ordering Students can input their location and resturants they would be willing to order from
 - [X] Delivering Students can check in once they are at a resturant by marking themselves as "Able to deliver" and inputting their delivery destination
-- [ ] Ordering Students can see a list of resturants and delivery locations and request a match
+- [X] Ordering Students can see a list of resturants and delivery locations and request a match
-- [ ] Delivering Students can accept and Ordering Students match request and communicate with them through chat
+- [X] Delivering Students can accept and Ordering Students match request and communicate with them through chat
-- [ ] Users who have been matched can communicate through chat
+- [X] Users who have been matched can communicate through chat

 **Optional Nice-to-have Stories**

 - [ ] Users are separated by college campus (determined by registration email)
+- [ ] Ordering Students can input their location and resturants they would be willing to order from
+- [X] Orderers and Deliverers can see a map with corresponding restaurant/delivery building locations
 - [ ] Matching process between orderers and deliverers is all done on the backend with minimal user input.
 Matching is determined by delivery locations and resturants